UNLOCK FREE TRAINING

 For example, without a license, real estate wholesalers can only market the rights to assign a contract you have for the property.
 You can’t market the property itself.

-Also, without a license, when you assign a contract you collect a fee for your services.
-If you have a real estate license and you represented a principal in the deal, you will receive a commission when the property closes.
+Also, without a license, you collect a fee for your services when you assign a contract.
+If you have a real estate license and represent a principal in the deal, you will receive a commission when the property closes.

-Collecting fees and commissions are not an issue with the Double Close or Buy and Sell method.
-This is because you are negotiating and completing two separate transactions independent of each other.
+Collecting fees and commissions is not an issue with the double close or buy-and-sell method; this is because you are negotiating and completing two separate transactions independently of each other.
 As such, you can negotiate the best possible prices when you buy and sell the property.

 Unlike with an assignment of a contract, you’re not required to disclose the amount of profit you’ll make by flipping the property.
 Many wholesalers like this degree of privacy.